kathukyabrian/tiara/README.md

 #### Send Bulk SMS
 - on your caller logic use the __sendBulk()__ method to send single SMS.
+- This method will use the available configs.
 ```java
 package com.example.demo;